 Science of the cosmos, time, space, matter, energy are at the heart of this work.

 The Jules Verne Trophy was created by the American artist Tom Shannon.

 This exceptional work symbolizes one of the most beautiful maritime challenges of today.

 The challenge is to improve the around the world sailing record, crewed, non-stop, the three capes.
 The start and finish are held off Brest on an imaginary line between Lizard Point and the lighthouse of Ouessant.

-The Jules Verne Trophy was created in 1990 on an idea by Yves Le Cornec.
-The round the world time 80 days, legendary record of Jules Verne's hero Phileas Fogg, was widely sprayed by skippers and their crews.
-In 1993 to 2012, 24 there were departures, 16 8 unsuccessful attempts and records from 79 45 days days!
+The Jules Verne trophy was created in 1990 on an idea of Yves Le Cornec.
+The time of the world tour in 80 days, legendary record of the Jules Verne hero Phileas Fogg, was largely pulverized by the skippers and their crews.
+From 1993 to 2012, there have been 24 starts, 16 unsuccessful attempts and 8 records ranging from 79 days to 45 days!

 The National Marine Museum to witness

 Riders off today who, like Bruno Peyron, Olivier de Kersauson, Peter Blake with Robin Knox-Johnston, Franck Cammas, Loïck Peyron and their crews face the seas to conquer the Jules Verne Trophy, s' part of the great tradition of maritime adventure.

 By setting a record, the skipper and the crew of the winning boat, to whom the architect and the shipyard must be associated, the sponsor and all the shore crews who have worked for this success, mark this nautical history of which the museum wants to keep the testimony.